 The horses themselves are found outside of Piber and Vienna, too, though there are only a few thousand worldwide.
-There’s a Lipizzan breeding association in North America, for example.
+There’s a Lipizzan association in North America, for example.
 And the original stud at Lipica still breeds its own horses.

-You can even buy a Lipizzaner from the Piber Stud farm, but it’ll cost you several thousand Euro.
+You can even buy a Lipizzaner from the Piber Stud farm, but it’ll cost you a fair few Euro.

 P.S.
 Lipizzaner stallions are not born with the famous white coat, but turn that colour after six to nine years.
 A very few retain a dark coat.